 1. Boosts Energy Levels, Alertness, and Mental Acuity

 Studies show that drinking coffee can increase energy levels.
-It contains caffeine, a psychoactive substance that has been proven to enhance brain function, improve memory, increase reaction times, and improve overall mental function.
+It contains caffeine, a psychoactive substance that has been proven to enhance brain function, improve memory, increase reaction time, and improve overall mental function.

 2. Improves Physical Performance